okta/okta.github.io/_source/_docs/api/getting_started/design_principles.md

 If a rate limit is exceeded, an HTTP 429 Status Code is returned.

--**Rate limits are enforced for all organizations.**
+**Rate limits are enforced for all organizations.**

 The best way to be sure about your rate limits is to check the relevant headers in the response.
 The System Log doesn't report every
 API request.
-Rather, it typically reports completed or attempted real world events such as configuration changes, user logins, or user lockouts.
-You can't query the System Log for accurate API rates.
+Rather, it typically reports completed or attempted real-world events such as configuration changes, user logins, or user lockouts.
+You can't query the System Log for API rate limit information.

 ### Org-Wide Rate Limits